- Prophylaxis and treatment of acute attacks of malaria.

 - May ↓ absorption of ampicillin (separate administration of these agents by at least 2 hr).

-- May ↑ blood levels of cyclosporine, fluoxetine, lidocaine, mirtazapine, nefazodone, paroxetine, risperidone, ritonavir, thioridazine, tricyclic antidepressants, and venlafaxine.
+- May ↑ levels of cyclosporine, fluoxetine, lidocaine, mirtazapine, nefazodone, paroxetine, risperidone, ritonavir, thioridazine, tricyclic antidepressants, and venlafaxine.

 - May ↑ the risk of hepatotoxicity when administered with other hepatotoxic agents.